Our Dedicated Staff

 community.
 Aside from being a student assistant with Native American Student Programs,

-planning and participating in the ongoing events hosted by both NASP and NASA.
+and participating in the ongoing events hosted by both NASP and NASA.

 Raelyn Castillo, Student Assistant

-Raelyn is a second year student majoring in Neuroscience.
+Raelyn is a third year student majoring in Neuroscience.
 She is an Apache descendant who looks forward to discovering more about her Native American heritage.
 She is involved with the Native American Student Association, and treasurer of the American Indian Science and Engineering Society.
 On her free time, Raelyn loves to dance, play softball, and sing at her church.
 Her ambitions include becoming more familiar with her Native culture, and to graduate as a Native American female in the Science field.